From the presidential race to local proposals, here’s your hub for how Michigan votes on the most heated seats and statewide races this November.

 Presently, the trust fund for natural resources in the state is capped, and parks can’t seek grants to develop new structural changes to their parks, limiting the resources that can be drawn on for those projects.
 Moreover, the resources available for those structural improvements from the state park funds aren’t guaranteed to be used for that purpose, meaning what resources parks do have available they need to fight for.

-Voting Yes on Proposal 1 changes all that.
+Proposal 1 changes all that.
 The proposal is a constitutional amendment in Michigan that would send the first $800 million in money raised by the sale of oil and gas on state-owned land to the state parks fund and everything after that would go into the trust fund for natural resources.
 A quarter of that fund would be assigned to conservation efforts and a quarter of it would be assigned to public recreation.

 The other proposal this November, also a constitutional amendment, is fairly straightforward.
 As it stands, things like electronic data, text messages and emails exist in a sort of legal limbo.
 When the Constitution’s Fourth Amendment was drafted, a person’s data was in papers and books, physical objects that law enforcement would need to enter a premises to obtain.
 That’s changed dramatically in the last 250 years.